-Title I-A: Incorporating the Response to Develop district-wide curriculum and progra curriculum and programs process in the curriculum and provide professional audit process.
-Reviewing development on the use and adopting of the programs and curriculum.
-Align supplemental programs curriculum and resources for intervention strategies and progress monitoring. to Alaska state standards Provide ongoing and GLE's.
-Use professional development formative assessment to in the use of the screen students using the supplemental curricular RTI process. resources, use of formative assessment for progress monitoring and placement of students into RTI tiered format.
+Title I-A: Incorporating Title I-A: the Response to Develop district-wide curriculum and programs Intervention (RTI) and provide professional process in the curriculum audit process.
+Reviewing development on & adopting supplemental programs and curriculum. programs for intervention Align curriculum and strategies and progress monitoring.
+Provide ongoing professional placement of students for all in the areas of curriculum resources, services/programs, professional development collaboration, data-driven instruction, intervention strategies, instructional practices that focus on student needs, and the

-development for certified

-paraprofessionals in the

-areas of curriculum and

-curriculum resources,

-education services and

-programs, collaboration,

-data-driven instruction.

-intervention strategies,

-practices that focus on

-student needs, and the
+RTI, supplemental